-Gwenda Bond is the author of Girl on a Wire (Skyscape, Oct.
-2014), a novel about a daredevil heroine who discovers danger and passion lurking beneath the big top.
+Gwenda Bond is the author of Girl on a Wire, a novel about a daredevil heroine who discovers danger and passion lurking beneath the big top.
+Next up is Lois Lane: Fallout in May 2015.
 Her previous novels include The Woken Gods and Blackwood.
 She has also written for Publishers Weekly, the Los Angeles Times, and the Washington Post, among other publications.
 She has an MFA in Writing from the Vermont College of Fine Arts, and lives in a hundred-year-old house in Lexington, Kentucky, with her husband, author Christopher Rowe, and their menagerie.
 Visit her online at www.gwendabond.com or @gwenda on twitter.

 Cover Images and Book Descriptions:

 Or download a file of the cover (655K, .jpg format).

 Sixteen-year-old Jules Maroni’s dream is to follow in her father’s footsteps as a high-wire walker.
 When her family is offered a prestigious role in the new Cirque American, it seems that Jules and the Amazing Maronis will finally get the spotlight they deserve.
 But the presence of the Flying Garcias may derail her plans.
 For decades, the two rival families have avoided each other as sworn enemies.